Pederasty in ancient Greece: Social aspects

 In parts of Greece, pederasty was an acceptable form of homoeroticism that had other, less socially accepted manifestations, such as the sexual use of slaves or being a pornos (prostitute) or hetairos (the male equivalent of a hetaira).
-Male prostitution was treated as a perfectly routine matter and visiting prostitutes of either sex was considered completely acceptable for a male citizen.
+Scholars like Dover makes the claim that visiting prostitutes of either sex was considered completely acceptable for a male citizen.
 However, adolescent citizens of free status who prostituted themselves were sometimes ridiculed, and were permanently prohibited by Attic law from performing some seven official functions (Note: The seven functions that a free Athenian citizen who had prostituted himself was prohibited from performing: